bailey572/devops/02_cmWithAnsibleTerraform/docker/Notes.md

 docker network rm [NETWORK ID]
 ```

-To get more information about the newly created docker network, issued the following command.
+To get more information about the newly created docker network, issue the following command.

 ```bash
 docker network inspect ansible-net